 Under the new code of practice the partnership between parents and the school is a major role.
 The views and beliefs of parents are an important aspect when undertaking any special needs work within school.
-We endeavor to always keep parents fully aware and informed of any information related to their child and their Special Educational Needs.
-Where possible the school will endeavor to inform parents about wave 2 provision through parent workshops to explain the intervention programme their child will be part of and to ensure that parents understand their role in supporting their child's learning.
+We endeavour to always keep parents fully aware and informed of any information related to their child and their Special Educational Needs.
+Where possible the school will endeavour to inform parents about wave 2 provision through parent workshops to explain the intervention programme their child will be part of and to ensure that parents understand their role in supporting their child's learning.
 We believe that parents' involvement is an essential ingredient towards ensuring that the school policy succeeds.

-The first point of contact must be the class teacher who makes the initial diagnosis of a child's difficulty with the curriculum.
-We will inform parents when the school first identifies a child has SEN.
+The first point of contact must be the class teacher who makes the initial note of concern relating to a child's difficulty with the curriculum.
+We will inform parents when the school first identifies a child has SEND and a letter of consent to be placed on the SEND register will be sent to parents following a consultation with the class teacher and SENDCO..